UKGovLD/registry-config-base/README.md

    * Updated default look and feel to be more consistent with, but not infringe, gov.uk styling.
 This is created using sass to customize boostrap 3.3.6.
 The new subdirectory `ui-customize` contains the sass scripts and instructions for regenerating the styling.

    * Restructure the UI templates to split into smaller, more maintanable parts with more consistent naming convention.

+   * Simplify the default UI
+      * splitting the "admin" tab into separate "actions" and "adminstrators"
+      * flattening the "registration" action
+      * move some actions to "advanced" menu
+      * improved "create register" dialog
+    These are aimed a supporting common opertions where a register might be manually created but most content is upload from CSV (or maybe jsonld or ttl files) with "patch" mode being a good universal default.
+Clarifies the differences between patch, upload and batch-upload by hiding beind verbose radio buttons on the "Register new of changed entries" action dialog